|Yu-Gi-Oh! TRADING CARD GAME

 Each YCS VIP Qualifier location may have different buying, selling, or trading policies.
 Duelists should contact the OTS and inquire about that OTS' policies regarding buying, selling, and trading.

-Q: I would like to provide feedback to KDE concerning the YCS VIP Qualifier I attended, who should I contact?
+Q: I would like to provide feedback to KDE-US concerning the YCS VIP Qualifier I attended, who should I contact?

 If you attended one of our YCS VIP Qualifiers and would like to send us feedback, you can send us an e-mail about your specific event by e-mailing us at firstname.lastname@example.org With the header line "Latin America YCS VIP Qualifier Feedback [Store Name]".
 All feedback, including comments about the OTS, the judges, or the event itself, will be welcome!
 All feedback is always kept confidential.
 Please make sure your e-mail includes which YCS VIP Qualifier you attended, including store name, city, and state.